Child Health Imprints wins 10th annual Greater Madison Chamber's Pressure Chamber contest

 Those companies were:

-- Yam Education, which partners with colleges to provide education to students in African countries;
+- , which partners with colleges to provide education to students in African countries;

-- AyrFlow Innovation labs, which is developing a device that can help doctors better monitor the oxygen levels of their patients;
+- labs, which is developing a device that can help doctors better monitor the oxygen levels of their patients;

-- RadUnity, with its technology for addressing inconsistencies in medical imaging; and,
+- , with its technology for addressing inconsistencies in medical imaging; and,

-- SPEAK.STUDIO, of Brooklyn, with its application that acts as a tool to allow people to organize and monetize their podcasts.
+- , of Brooklyn, with its application that acts as a tool to allow people to organize and monetize their podcasts.

 How did winning the golden suitcase, decorated with stickers denoting winners past, affect Kaur and Singh?
 With wide smiles on their faces, they shouted that it feels “great.”